jeremysutherland/host_genomic_influence_on_bacterial_composition_in_the_switchgrass_rhizosphere/README.md

 corrs.R contains the R code used to generate the scatterplots for Figure 3

+h2.R contains the R code used to calculate narrow-sense heritability and generate Figure 4

 RDA.R contains the R code for the RDA analysis and Figure 5.

 statgenGWAS.R contains the R code used for the genome wide association study and to generate Figure 6 and Supplemental Figure 5.